US general assumes NATO command in Afghanistan

-KABUL, Afghanistan (AP) — U.S. Army Gen. Austin Miller has assumed command of the 41-nation NATO mission in Afghanistan following a handover ceremony.
+KABUL, Afghanistan (AP) — U.S. Army Gen. Austin Scott Miller assumed command of the 41-nation NATO mission in Afghanistan in a handover ceremony on Sunday.

-Miller took over Sunday from Gen. John Nicholson, who held the post for more than two years, at a ceremony attended by senior Afghan officials and foreign ambassadors.
+Miller took over from Gen. John Nicholson, who held the post for more than two years, at a ceremony at NATO headquarters in Kabul attended by senior Afghan officials and foreign ambassadors.

-The handover comes at a time when Afghan forces are struggling to contain a resurgent Taliban and an increasingly powerful Islamic State affiliate.
+The handover comes as Afghan forces are struggling to contain a resurgent Taliban and an increasingly powerful Islamic State affiliate.
 The Taliban control several districts across Afghanistan, and both groups have launched a relentless wave of attacks in recent months.

-The NATO mission began with the U.S.-led invasion that toppled the Taliban after the Sept.
-11 attacks.
-The U.S. and NATO formally ended their combat mission in 2014 but still routinely come to the aid of Afghan forces.
+“The world recognizes Afghanistan cannot be a safe haven for terrorism, the world recognizes that we cannot fail.
+I know this has been a long fight, and it has been generations for us, for the Afghan people,” said Miller, who most recently led the Joint Special Operations Command.

 Most Read Nation & World Stories